IAH 2026 World Groundwater Congress - 14-18 September 2026, Budapest, Hungary

 Abstract submission deadline: 28 February 2026

-All the info regarding session description, abstract submission and registration are available at iah-budapest-2026
+We are glad to invite all the interested participants to submit their abstract for the IAH international conference in Budapest, all the info regarding session description, abstract submission and registration are available at iah-budapest-2026

 Session 4.6: Data-Driven and Hybrid Methods for Groundwater Vulnerability Assessment